 As previously stated, knowledge and necessity for learning, acquiring new experiences and greater importance of atmosphere as an element of cultural product represent the component of competitive advantage on a contemporary tourist product, unlike the traditional picture of cultural tourists as mostly consumers of high culture (museums, monuments and art).
 Today the range of contemporary cultural tourism is expanding and includes greater spectre of cultural attractions and events of which many are connected with the so called popular culture, considering that today cultural tourism does not just serve as a medium of search for new cognitions, but uses as a medium of leisure and entertainment during the journey.
-Products that are offered on the market of cultural tourism combine more and more traditional cultural products with the elements of live and popular culture in order to create additional attractiveness of a tourist product.
+Products that are offered on the market of cultural tourism combine more and more traditional attractiveness of a tourist product.
 Mentioned cognitions will help tourist destination's management when creating optimal model of interpretation of heritage with a goal of providing greater range of visitors in a destination (Richards, 1996, 1999a, 1999b, 2011).